fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

     println "Not all in the array"
 }
 ```
+This is also applicable for strings.

 ## Function
 Function is an important component in procedure oriented programming.
 Every program starts from "main" function, the starting point.
 In Youlang, the form of defining a function is almost the same as defining a closure.
+One function can have multiple return values (separated by commas).
+But actually, it is returning a tuple containing these values.

 The grammar is as follows:
 ```